 Worshipping in the Divine Liturgy - Part 1

-In this episode, Jason talks about the opening doxology, Great Litany, and antiphons.
+In this episode, Jason talks about the opening doxology, Great Litany, and antiphons in the Divine Liturgy.

 It is impossible to talk about true, transforming worship—in other words, about Orthodox worship—without talking about the Divine Liturgy.
 The Divine Liturgy is far more than simply our “Sunday morning (and feast day) service;” it is true life in the full, as Archimandrite Zacharias Zacharou says, “The Divine Liturgy is worship; there is prayer and a whole life there, the life of Christ.
 In the Holy Eucharist, we accomplish the exchange of our limited and temporal life for the unlimited and infinite life of God…God accepts our gifts and fills them with His life, and He renders them back to us.”

-This is why we’ll spend the next several units of this study looking at the Divine Liturgy, talking not only about what we do and why we do it during the Liturgy, but also the impact this can have in our daily lives.
-In this study we’ll only have time to talk about some of the main features of the Liturgy—this is why, on the Worship & You website, I give a short list of additional books you can read—but you’ll nonetheless better understand and experience the power of this worship.
+We will therefore spend the next several units of this study looking at the Divine Liturgy, talking not only about what we do and why we do it during the Liturgy, but also the impact this can have in our daily lives.
+In this study we’ll only have time to touch the surface of this subject—this is why, on the Worship & You website, I give a short list of additional books you can read—but you’ll nonetheless better understand and experience the power of this worship.